8:55 AM - 3:15 PM

 Parent & Community Involvement

-- Co-op Barton Secondary students in Co-op programme in our kindergarten classes
+- Co-op Nora Frances Henderson Secondary students in Co-op program in our kindergarten classes

 - Mohawk College E.A. students in our kindergarten classrooms.

 - Berrisfield Baseball League rents use of school washroom May – October yearly.

 Parent Involvement is welcomed and encouraged at Richard Beasley